wishow-io/competency-project/README.md

 -- Python Program to produce radarchart from a matrix competency --

 **Purpose**

-Radar chart for each dev (by family or for all competencies) To compare profiles to a target profile
+- visualize a radar chart with skills of a dev
+- download a zip with a radar or polarbarchart (depending on the number of skills) by family of skills
+- get a ranking of devs compared with a target dev (based on score of skills)

 **Matrice of competency**
-Name of competencies
+Name of skills
-Family of competencies
+Family of skills
 Level (1 to 5)

 **Setting up**